ApplehatDot/BonkClicker/README.md

 # BonkClicker
-a goofy Cookie-clicker but its bonk
+a goofy Cookie-clicker but its bonk.

+every 100 scores achievedit plays "bonk.wav"